Create Your First Destination

 Now that your destination is working, you can:

-- Customize property mappings to control exactly how email data is stored in Notion.
+• Customize property mappings to control exactly how email data is stored.